Cadify/.github/profile/README.md

 ---

-For more info, see the full [Cadify Light User Manual](https://cadify.github.io/Cadify-Light-User-Manual/).
+For more info, see the full [Cadify User Manual](https://cadify.github.io/Cadify-User-Manual/).

 Thank you for helping us make Cadify better!